sungch/wic/README.md

 TODO
 -----

-1. detect current time zone, adjust with incoming UTC data, and then trim the dates. private void normalizeVoucherEffectiveDates(Voucher voucher) {
-2. I can delete head or tail in 1:m relationship, but when deleting at middle layer object like wicOrder in relationship,
-   @PreRemove method seems needed to cut relationship with parent and grand-parent.

 ------
 DEBUG:
 mvn clean install spring-boot:run -Dspring-boot.run.jvmArguments="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005"

 ------
-INFO
+Learned
 ------

+Convertion to UTC in the code is dropped.
+Instead, added &useTimezone=true&serverTimezone=UTC in jdbc connection url.
+Timestamp startTs = wicTimeUtils.toUtcTime(voucher.getStartDate(), TimeZone.getDefault());
+Timestamp expireTs =  wicTimeUtils.toUtcTime(voucher.getExpirationDate(), TimeZone.getDefault());

+detect current time zone, adjust with incoming UTC data, and then trim the dates. private void normalizeVoucherEffectiveDates(Voucher voucher) {
+Timestamp saving: Save into database in UTC; Convert to local timezone in front-end java script.

+1. Voucher start/expiration time: save in UTC, front-end convert to local timezone.
+2. Delivery startTime, updateTime: saved in UTC by annotation. front-end convert to local timezone.

+3. WicOrder startTime, completionTime: Done as annotation level becasue this is automatic save -- do not worry.

+I can delete head or tail in 1:m relationship, but when deleting at middle layer object like wicOrder in relationship,
+   @PreRemove method seems needed to cut relationship with parent and grand-parent.

 When one-to-many, parents fetch lazy but child fetch eager.